ifp-uiuc/an-analysis-of-unsupervised-pre-training-iclr-2015/stl10/README.md

 Next we will walk you through running the experiments.

 # Experiments
-The experiments involve 1) training an unsupervised model, a stacked convolutional auto encoder as described in the paper, and 2) training supervised convolutional neural networks, with various regulization techniques.
+The experiments involve 1) training an unsupervised model, a stacked convolutional auto encoder as described in the paper, and 2) training supervised convolutional neural networks, with various regularization techniques.

 We will first describe how to train the unsupervised model, and then how to run the supervised experiments.